Programs and results

 What are the organization's key strategies for making this happen?

-We are developing the tools we need to tackle digital educational inequities (the Agavi program) and testing them with our partners in a variety of challenging teaching and learning environments.
-With this program we are aiming to raise enough revenue so that we can fund student projects and teacher training through the Greenworks project.
+We are developing global networks and tools that we need to tackle science education inequities and testing them with our partners in a variety of challenging teaching and learning environments.

 What are the organization's capabilities for doing this?